-Requirements For VH registered aircraft, enter the three letters after the prefix only: e.g. for VH-ZFR enter ZFR
+Requirements One callsign per flight notification.
+For VH registered aircraft conducting a domestic flight (i.e. within Australian FIR), enter the three letters after the prefix only: e.g. for VH-ZFR enter ZFR.
+For international flights, enter the full registration e.g. VHZFR.

-For flight numbers, and other approved call-signs, enter a mixture of figures and letters that do not exceed seven alphanumeric characters and without hyphens or symbols: e.g. OFA611 a. enter the prefix UX then at least two characters of the aircraft model e.g. UXSCE4.
+For flight numbers, and other approved call-signs, enter a mixture of figures and letters that do not exceed seven alphanumeric characters and without hyphens or symbols: e.g. QFA611.